OSCGRA/my-workcation-path/README.md

 <strong>Project Objective:</strong>

-Our overarching goal is to create an interactive app where we can select certain parameters of the travel experience we want: proximity to an urban center, proximity to a beach, rating, or some remote place.
+Our overarching goal is to create an interactive app where we can select certain parameters of the travel experience we want: proximity to an urban centre, proximity to a beach, rating, or some remote place.
-Depending on these parameters and the maximum distance we would like to travel to find a workspace, the app will give us different options in the form of related campgrounds and coworkings.
+Depending on these parameters and the maximum distance we would like to travel to find a workspace, the app will give us different options in the form of related campgrounds and co-workings.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>